-HLC expects Peer Reviewers to behave with the highest level of ethics and integrity while conducting any activity for HLC.
+HLC expects peer reviewers to behave with the highest level of ethics and integrity while conducting any activity on behalf of HLC.
 Peer reviewers must abide by appropriate and ethical standards of conduct to assure the public and the higher education community that evaluations have been carried out objectively and with the goal of assuring the public good.

-While participating as Peer Reviewers in any institutional evaluation, hearing or other HLC activity as a Peer Reviewer, Peer Reviewers shall agree to abide by the following Standards of Conduct:
+While participating as peer reviewers in any institutional evaluation, hearing or other HLC activity as a peer reviewer, peer reviewers shall agree to abide by the following Standards of Conduct:

-Peer Reviewers:
+Peer reviewers: